A macromolecular docking framework

 LightDock is being actively developed and some issues may arise or you may need extra help to run LightDock.
 In those cases, there are two main ways to get help:

-- Read the FAQ in case your problem is known
+- Read the FAQ in case your problem was already reported

 - Open a new issue in this repository